-Our research focuses on the pathogenesis and treatment of human adrenal disorders.
-These research initiatives are closely connected to our clinical efforts in the BWH Center for Adrenal Disorders.
-We conduct human physiology studies to gain insights into adrenal hormone biology, and in parallel perform longitudinal cohort and intervention studies to understand the health implications of these physiologic observations.
+Our research focuses on the diagnosis, pathogenesis, and treatment of human adrenal disorders and tumors.
+These research initiatives are closely tied to our clinical efforts in the BWH Center for Adrenal Disorders.

-2018 Update: Our series of cohort studies evaluating the efficacy of currently recommended treatments for primary aldosteronism were published in The Lancet Diabetes & Endocrinology, JAMA Cardiology, and Hypertension.
+2018 Update: Our cohort studies evaluating the efficacy of currently recommended treatments for primary aldosteronism were published in The Lancet Diabetes & Endocrinology, JAMA Cardiology, and Hypertension.

 2018 Update: Our international collaborative published new findings implicating EPAS1 mutations in paragangliomas of patients with cyanotic congenital heart disease in the New England Journal of Medicine